libplctag/libplctag.NET/dev/README.md

 # Developer Documentation

-This folder is for storing information regarding the development of libplctag.NET - the .NET wrapper for libplctag.
+This folder is for storing information regarding the development of libplctag.NET.

 ## Glossary